-• sftp (secure file transfer program) - a replacement for ftp sshd is the daemon program for SSH.
-Together these programs provide secure encrypted communications between two hosts over an insecure network.
+• sftp (secure file transfer program) - a replacement for ftp

 Using sftp, you can perform secure file transfers.
 Sftp is an interactive program that connects and logs into the specified host, then enters an interactive command mode.

 • sshd (OpenSSH SSH daemon) - the server-side daemon